PADDLE & LEARN

 History | Culture | Salmon | Environment | Energy

 An immersive eleven-day canoe trip and exploration of Columbia River issues, the Columbia River Field School takes place for the first time this August 8-19!
-The Field School invites sixteen Columbia Basin youth aged 15-18 (as of August 8th) to travel by canoe while exploring important aspects of the river’s story through ecology, hydrology, geography, economics, politics, history and culture.
+The Field School invites 16 Columbia Basin youth aged 15-18 to travel by canoe while exploring important aspects of the river’s story through ecology, hydrology, geography, economics, politics, history and culture.
 Participants paddle key sections of the river and visit important sites, including the Columbia Wetlands, historic First Nations’ sites, dams and reservoirs, etc. The Field School is designed to give students a much-needed understanding of the complex challenges and opportunities of the Columbia, so they can shape its future.

 The Field School will explore the Canadian part of the Columbia River by canoe, from the headwaters at Canal Flats, through Columbia Lake and the Columbia Wetlands, the Revelstoke area, Lower Arrow Lake, the confluence with Kootenay at Castlegar and south to the US border.
 Students will learn canoe skills and safety at the start of the journey, camp out at riverside along the way, and paddle important sections of the mighty Columbia.

 Along the way, place-based workshops, speakers and discussions will cover the history and the future of the river, including:

 - The history of river travel, First Nations and European